neutron-lang/neutron-lang/README.md

-# Sol Language
+# Neutron Language

-Sol is a language made for study purpose, it is inspired by gdscript language, and its designed for systems programming.
+Neutron is a language made for study purpose, it is inspired by gdscript language, and its designed for systems programming.

 ## Sample code